valtech/aem-easy-content-upgrade/Readme.md

 * `/var/aecu`
 * `/var/aecu-installhook`

-Afterwards, you can delete the "aecu.bundle" and "aecu.ui.apps" packages in package manager.
+Afterwards, you can delete the "aecu.*" packages in package manager.

 For Groovy Console delete: